Enforcing the Rules on Cannabis

 There may be additional penalties for violating the Criminal Code of Canada or other statutes.

-Can my cannabis be seized if I am caught not following the rules in the provincial legislation?
+Can cannabis be seized if a person is violated provincial legislation?

 Can I get my cannabis back from law enforcement if it is seized?